 The question that is seldom asked is whether philanthropy also plays a role in perpetuating the problems they solve.
 Rarely, do charities indulge in this level of self-reflection.

 Veronica Yates is Director of CRIN, the Children’s Rights International Network.
 They call themselves a self-loathing NGO.

-Last year Veronica took the radical step of rewriting the rules not only of how CRIN operated, but also taking a stand against how the whole charity sector operates.
+Last year Veronica took the radical step of rewriting the rules not only of how CRIN operated, but also taking a stand against the whole charity sector.

 “I looked around suddenly and thought, maybe I’m part of the problem.”